 - “… It is the evangelical and fundamentalist groups that teach homosexuality is a sin, who stand in the way of fairness and equality.”

-- “Among our greatest adversaries, who actively work against us, are the leaders of the Catholic, Mormon and evangelical churches who seek to deny equal protection…”
+- “Among those who actively work against us, are the leaders of the Catholic, Mormon and evangelical churches who seek to deny us our equal protection…”

 - “… the children taught at an early age that the Bible condemns homosexuality may become the school bullies and then later the adults who vote to deny marriage equality…”